john1234brown/godbox/README.md

 - The isolated VM Express Webserver hosting solution for nodeJS.
 - This utilizes Javascript-Obfuscator to obfuscate your server code before executing it in the vm context of nodeJs.
 - This utilizes the Babel/parser module as well to achieve its goal!
+- This utilizes recast to AST Traverse walk!
 - This utilizes a VM Context and A Child Process with its own environment variables Setup!
 - Child Process comes with its own process memory check, and code running in runetime checks! on 1 second interval!
 - This Now Includes Real Time File Verification checks!!!
 With less then .8ms response time with node modules scanned in node 19.8.0 and higher!